How to Clean Outdoor Rugs

-There are some easy general cleaning steps to keep in mind when caring for your outdoor rugs.
+Rugs need regular maintenance.
+You don’t have to pull out the vacuum or hose all the time.
+Here are a few easy general cleaning steps to keep in mind when caring for your outdoor rugs.

-Step 2–After you’ve done a good sweeping, use a soft brush and a mix of mild detergent and water to spot clean any stains.
+After a thorough sweeping, use a soft bristled brush and a mix of mild detergent and water to spot clean any stains.
+Avoid strong cleaning solutions.
+They can break down rug fibers and dull colors.
+If a deep clean is needed, apply several rounds of the rug shampoo.

 How to Clean Mold on an Outdoor Rug